 If you know anything about Soylent Green, you know that the future of food has the potential to be a terrifying ordeal.
 Luckily for us, we have chefs like Ian Kleinman, who are steering the culinary odyssey in a much tastier direction.
 Tonight, join the DaVinci Institute

 Much like DaVinci himself, Kleinman is somewhat of a renaissance man when it comes to food.
 The Colorado-born chef has been formulating food with a scientific flare that would make Willy Wonka jealous for years, and has earned a few prestigious accolades in the process.
 As the leader in the Colorado molecular-gastronomy movement, Kleinman has had several invitations to cook at the James Beard House in New York, has been inducted into the Colorado Institute Hall of Fame, has won an American Culinary Federation Achievement in Excellence Award, and was even a contestant on Restaurant Startup

 Tonight from 6:30 to 8:30 p.m. you can get a glimpse into the future of food as Kleinman steps out from the kitchen to discuss molecular gastronomy, the techniques behind creating a few of his dishes, and the culinary landscape of the future.
 A few dishes to be discussed are floating chocolate truffles, the perfect egg and space foam.
-The lecture is $10 per person; get tickets and more information here.
+The lecture is $10 per person; get tickets and more information here

 For more Food & Drink events, go to our online calendar.
 If you know of an event that should be included in that calendar, send information to [email protected].com.